 Check out the new script's

 main docstring for details; this is mostly a one-script program,

 You may also be interested in this new 2.0 utility that displays the structure of ".icns" files; this older 1.0 utility that does the same for ".ico" files; and this 2.0 tool that resizes a 1024 PNG file as a prestep to iconify.
 Or, fetch the new version's zipfile with all these items here. iconify is used to build icons of the major programs here, and also ships in their source-code package build folders.

-This basic Python 3.X/2.X program creates both ".ico" Windows-style and ".icns" Mac OS-style icon files from presized image files in a folder.
-It requires Python and the Pillow (PIL) image library (available here), and demonstrates low-level binary data processing with the struct module.
-See the main script's docstring and other items below for more details.
+This Python 3.X/2.X program creates both ".ico" Windows-style and ".icns" Mac OS-style icon files from presized image files in a folder.
+The icons it makes can be used in GUIs, apps, and other contexts.

 This program was last changed: May 2017.

 For more code examples, see the programs page.